-Inside Out 2021 connected care professionals in three care homes in East London with Magic Me artists.
-Pooling knowledge, skills and expertise, care professionals and artists worked together to understand the unique challenges care homes face – developing creative interventions and activity to benefit the residents and each home during this time.
+Inside Out 2021 connected care staff in three care homes in Waltham Forest with Magic Me artists from March – July 2021.
+Pooling knowledge, skills and expertise, care staff and artists worked together, over zoom, phone calls and through distanced visits, to understand the unique challenges care homes faced in Spring/Summer 2021 and develop creative activities to benefit the residents and staff during this time.

-From March – July 2021, care professionals from three care homes in Waltham Forest, East London and Magic Me artists have been pooling their knowledge and expertise to design and experiment with new creative activities that will bring stimulation, joy and connection to each care home.
-The Covid 19 pandemic has presented new challenges to all of us and these teams of artists and care professionals are finding new ways of tackling the particular challenges faced by care homes.
-Each Inside Out collaboration is designed and shaped to meet the unique needs of the care partner.
-They have worked together to identify a central question relevant to their care home and this has guided and inspired the activity design.
+The Covid 19 pandemic has presented new challenges to all of us and these teams of artists and care staff found new ways of tackling particular challenges faced by care homes, and found ways to collaborate together when they could not be in the same room.
+They worked together to identify a central question relevant to their care home that guided and inspired the activity design and creative experiments:

 “How can we create a sense of occasion across units, whilst taking care to include residents who prefer to stay in their rooms?”